opensearch-project/documentation-website/_getting-started/security.md

 You can start the binary or service, depending on which method was used to install OpenSearch and OpenSearch Dashboards.

-When using binary, you need to supply `--no-base-path` to `yarn start` command to set a URL without a base-path.
-If this is not set, a random 3-letter base-path will be added.
+When using binary, you need to supply `--no-base-path` to `yarn start` command to set a URL without a base path.
+If this is not set, a random three-letter base path will be added.
 {: .note}

-After OpenSearch Dashboards is started, you should see following two lines in the logs:
+After starting OpenSearch Dashboards, you should see the following two log lines:

 ```
 [info][listening] Server running at http://localhost:5601